Hiring Surged In June. Employers Added 4.8 Million Jobs Before New Spike In Infections

 The Labor Department report reflects conditions from the middle of June.
 The COVID-19 outbreak has since been accelerating in many states, which could put the brakes on the nascent economic recovery.

+About 40% of the job gains last month were in leisure and hospitality — a sector that was hard hit early in the pandemic.

-In just the last week, governors in Florida and Texas have ordered bars to close for a second time in an effort to slow the spread of the pandemic.
+In just the last week, governors in Florida and Texas have ordered bars to close for a second time in an effort to slow the spread of the virus.
 California has halted indoor restaurant dining and closed movie theaters for most of its residents.
 Arizona has also shut down water parks and gyms for 30 days.

 Many states have paused their reopening plans.